 Affiliated: Find a Doctor

-The MonaLisa Touch® is a gentle, non-invasive, FDA-approved treatment that helps women who have experienced changes in their gynecologic health resulting from menopause or other factors, particularly therapies for breast cancer, causing a decline in estrogen levels.
+The MonaLisa Touch® is a gentle, non-invasive treatment that helps women who have experienced changes in their gynecologic health resulting from menopause or other factors, particularly therapies for breast cancer, causing a decline in estrogen levels.

 MonaLisa Vaginal Laser: Who Is It For and How Can It Help?